stacksimplify/aws-fargate-ecs-masterclass/05-LoadBalancing-and-ServiceAutoscaling/README.md

     - This way we dont end-up in accidental increase of our AWS bill during our learning process.
 - Delete Load Balancer (ALB) if we are not using it.
 - Delete the **ecs-ec2-demo** cluster which keeps charged based on EC2 Instances.
+- Delete the **ApacheBench EC2 Instance** created for generating the load to test autoscaling policies.